 For most visitors to the holiday hotspots of Spain’s Costa del Sol the most popular day trips are to the white village of Mijas and Ronda or along the coast for a visit to Gibraltar.
 Whilst these are well worthwhile excursions, especially for first time tourists, there’s another that I’d highly recommend which you’re unlikely to see on the promotions board of your resort’s travel agencies which will especially appeal to those of you looking to escape the concrete jungle of the coastal strip and discover one of Spain’s truly marvellous natural attractions which lies less than 60km inland from the city of Malaga.

 Lying on the southern part of the Embalse del Guadalhorce (reservoir) is the ‘Garganta del Chorro’ which is a spectacular gorge whose walls reach an impressive 400 metres in height.
 Running along the walls of the gorge is a narrow pathway attached precariously to the rock face which is known as ‘El Caminito del Rey’.
 Historically this path was built in the 1920s to provide a way for workers at neighbouring hydroelectric power plants to move between sites.
 It was named ‘the King’s Pathway’ after King Alfonso XIII walked its length when officially opening the Conde del Guadalhorce dam in 1921.
 The walkway is a mere 1 metre wide and stands 100 metres above the river below it.
+It’s probably a good idea to make sure your travel insurance is up to date!

 Not surprisingly the world’s adrenaline junkies learned of its existence and added it to their bucket list but without proper maintenance it soon fell into disrepair and became practically impassable over the years although the area grew as a mecca for serious rock climbers.
 In spite of the closure of the ‘caminito’ for safety reasons many years ago and the threat of significant fines for attempting to access it there were still some visitors who considered themselves infallible which led to the death of five people who fell from the Caminito del Rey forcing local authorities to make it completely inaccessible.